-You must submit a complete application to renew registered training organisation (RTO) registration at lease 90 days before your registration is due to expire.
+You must submit a complete application to renew registered training organisation (RTO) registration at least 90 days before your registration is due to expire.

 If ASQA receives a complete renewal of registration application, with fees fully paid before the 90-day cut-off date, your organisation’s registration will continue until the application is decided.
 In these circumstances, ASQA will ensure your registration remains current until your application has been finalised.

-For application processing times, please see the ASQA performance standards.
+For application processing times, please see the ASQA service standards.